 Today, February 27, is International Polar Bear Day, an annual event to raise awareness about the conservation status of the polar bear and the impact global warming has had on polar bear populations.
 People are encouraged to find ways to reduce their carbon output, such as by turning down their thermostat, driving less, or installing energy efficient insulation in houses.

 For our part...here's the amazing tale of the polar bear's Irish roots!

-A study of the DNA of ancient brown bear bones in Ireland proved that the maternal ancestors of modern polar bears were Irish.
+A study of the DNA of ancient brown bear bones in Ireland has proven that the maternal ancestors of modern polar bears were Irish.

-By studying 17 sets of brown bear teeth and skeletons, found in eight caves across Ireland, in 2011 scientists found conclusive evidence of the connection.
+By studying 17 sets of brown bear teeth and skeletons, found in eight caves across Ireland, scientists found conclusive evidence of the connection in 2011.

 The findings from these scientists located in Ireland, Britain, and the US were published in the journal Current Biology.

 Up to this discovery, it was thought that polar bears were most closely related to the brown bears living in the islands of Admiralty, Baranof, and Chichagof in Alaska's Alexander Archipelago.
 However, the analysis of the DNA passed from mother to child (mitochondrial DNA) shows that the Irish brown bear is unmistakably linked.